Breeze/breeze.server.net/README.md

 # [Breeze](http://breeze.github.io/doc-main/) Data Management for [.NET Servers](http://breeze.github.io/doc-net/)

-**Breeze** is a library that helps you manage data in rich client applications.
+**Breeze** is a library from [IdeaBlade](https://www.ideablade.com/) that helps you manage data in rich client applications.
 If you store data in a database, query and save those data as complex object graphs, and share these graphs across multiple screens of your JavaScript or C# client, Breeze is for you.

 Client-side querying, caching, dynamic object graphs, change tracking and notification, model validation, batch save, offline … all part of rich data management with Breeze.
 Breeze clients communicate with any remote service that speaks HTTP and JSON.